farmOS/farmOS/docs/faq.md

 farmOS community.
 If you are interested in contributing a translation in your language, open an issue in the [issue queues] and let's get started!

-> Why isn't this website (farmOS.org) built with Drupal?

-The first iteration of the farmOS.org site *was* built in Drupal, and was hosted by [Farmier].
-Currently, farmOS.org is written in simple [Markdown], built with [Mkdocs], and hosted by [GitHub].
-We decided to do this for a few reasons:

-**1. Keep things simple.**

-farmOS.org is not a dynamic website.
-It serves as a portal into the farmOS community and documentation.
-All project management, discussion, and issue tracking takes place on Drupal.org (which *is* powered by Drupal).

-Will that change in the future?
-Maybe!
-But this works great for now.

-**2. Markdown is easy.**

-Markdown is basically plain-text, which makes it really easy to read and understand, even in its raw form.
-And because it is stored in simple text files, changes can be easily tracked in source control ([Git]).

-It also lowers the barrier to contributors who want to help write documentation.
-Anyone can suggest changes to the content of this site, simply by [forking] the farmOS.org repository on GitHub, making changes to their fork, and then creating a pull request to have them included in the original repository.

-**3. Hosting on GitHub is free.**

-GitHub provides free hosting of static websites through their [GitHub Pages] service.
-Bonus!

 [release notes]: https://drupal.org/project/farm/releases
 [Press]: /community/press
 [Blog]: http://farmier.com/news